ls1intum/Artemis/docs/dev/guidelines/client-design.rst

 .. role:: bigred

-:bigred:`Do not hardcode any color values in your component stylesheets, templates or TypeScript files!`
+:bigred:`Do not hard-code any color values in your component stylesheets, templates or TypeScript files!`

-Most likely, any colors hardcoded in your component stylesheets will look bad in either the light mode or dark mode.
+Most likely, any colors hard-coded in your component stylesheets will look bad in either the light mode or dark mode.
 So, you either need to specify different colors for both themes, or you could just use default colors, which is preferred.

 ..
 WARNING::
-    - **Pull Requests with hardcoded colors in component files will not be merged.**
+    - **Pull Requests with hard-coded colors in component files will not be merged.**
     - We want to avoid further color fragmentation in the future.
       You need a good justification to not use default or already provided colors, be it derived or completely custom ones.